MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

 To launch the sample app and record a TTD trace, follow these steps.
 For general information about recording TTD traces, see [Time Travel Debugging - Record a trace](time-travel-debugging-record.md)

+1. Run WinDbg Preview as and Administrator, so as to be able to record time travel traces.

-1. In WinDbg Preview, select **File** > **Start debugging** > **Launch executable (advanced)**.
+2. In WinDbg Preview, select **File** > **Start debugging** > **Launch executable (advanced)**.

-2. Enter the path to the user mode executable that you wish to record or select **Browse** to navigate to the executable.
+3. Enter the path to the user mode executable that you wish to record or select **Browse** to navigate to the executable.
 For information about working with the Launch Executable menu in WinDbg Preview, see [WinDbg Preview - Start a user-mode session](windbg-user-mode-preview.md).

     ![Screen shot of WinDbg Preview showing start recording checkbox in launch executable (advanced) screen](images/ttd-time-travel-walkthrough-recording-app.png)

-3. Check the **Record process with Time Travel Debugging** box to record a trace when the executable is launched.
+4. Check the **Record process with Time Travel Debugging** box to record a trace when the executable is launched.

-4. Click **OK** to launch the executable and start recording.
+5. Click **OK** to launch the executable and start recording.

-5. The recording dialog appears indicating the trace is being recorded.
+6. The recording dialog appears indicating the trace is being recorded.
 Shortly after that, the application crashes.

-6. Click on **Retry**, to allow the exception handling code to run.
+7. Click on **Retry**, to allow the exception handling code to run.

-7. The program crashes and the trace file will be closed and written out to disk.
+8. The program crashes and the trace file will be closed and written out to disk.

    ![Screen shot of WinDbg Preview showing output with 16/16 keyframes indexed](images/ttd-time-travel-walkthrough-windbg-indexed-frames.png)

-8. The debugger will automatically index the trace file.
+9. The debugger will automatically index the trace file.
 Indexing allows for more accurate and faster memory value look ups.
 This indexing process will take longer for larger trace files.

     ```
     0:000> !index